 Don’t pretend that you have no fears.
 Instead, truthfully analyze what things would cause the most anxiety should you be forced into a survival situation.
-By analyzing your fears, you can begin to train yourself in those areas of concern, and build confidence that can help you through those fearful situations.
+By analyzing your fears, you can begin to train yourself in those areas of concern and build confidence that can help you through those fearful situations.

-The ability to maintain a positive mental attitude during a survival situation is something that needs to be taking seriously.
+The ability to maintain a positive mental attitude during a survival situation is something that needs to be taken seriously.
 It’s also something that you need to start working on now.
 Being able to maintain a positive attitude in a stressful situation takes practice.
 It’s not an easy thing to master, but once you do, it will be well worth the effort.

 Train, Train & Keep on Training

 Those who prepare themselves, through rigorous training, are less likely to submit to fear.
 In fact, the more you train yourself – in real world situations – the more likely it is that you’ll be able to manage your feelings during a real situation.

 Most survival situations can be can be overcome by practicing the basics of survival.
 The more you train, the better you will be able to respond both physically and mentally to a stressful situation.